nadethoughts/Aetheria/Crown-of-the-Immortals/PCs/Cahir Emersyn/Relic - 🔥 Heart of the Flame.md

 ### ⚙️ Base Ability: Emberheart Resolve

+**Level 1:**

-- **Level 1:** Gain resistance 2 to fire.
-While raging, gain +1 status bonus to saves vs. fear.
+- Gain resistance 2 to fire.
+- While raging, gain a +1 status bonus to saves vs. fear.
+- Gain a +1 circumstance bonus to Intimidation checks.
+- Gain a +1 status bonus to damage rolls with melee Strikes against enemies affected by a fear condition.

+**Level 9:**

-- **Level 9:** Resistance increases to 5.
-While raging, gain +1 vs. emotion effects and ignore concealment from smoke/flame.
+- Resistance increases to 5.
+- While raging, gain a +1 status bonus to saves vs. emotion effects and ignore concealment from smoke/flame.
+- Intimidation bonus increases to +2.
+- Damage bonus increases to +2 against frightened enemies.
+- Once per round, when you reduce an enemy to 0 HP, you may grant an adjacent ally temporary HP equal to your Constitution modifier.

+**Level 17:**

-- **Level 17:** Resistance increases to 10.
-While raging, gain temporary HP equal to Constitution modifier each turn and immunity to persistent fire.
+- Resistance increases to 10.
+- While raging, gain temporary HP equal to Constitution modifier each turn and immunity to persistent fire.
+- Intimidation bonus increases to +3.
+- Damage bonus increases to +3 against frightened enemies.
+- Allies within 10 feet gain a +1 status bonus to saves vs. fear and emotion effects while you are raging.

 ---

-### 🌟 Evolving Powers
+### 🌟 Evolving Powers – Heart of the Flame

-Each power unlocks only if the wielder has the **Celestial trait** and has reached the required level.
+_Each power unlocks only if the wielder has the Celestial trait and has reached the required level._

 #### 🪶 Level 5 – Flame Wings

-Gain a 30 ft fly speed for 10 minutes once per day.
+You sprout wings of fire for 10 minutes, gaining a 30 ft fly speed.
+While flying, you shed bright light in a 20-foot radius and dim light for 20 feet beyond.

 #### 💥 Level 7 – Scorching Leap

-Leap as a single action.
-Land in a 10-ft burst: 2d6 fire damage (basic Reflex save).
+You may Leap as a single action.
+When you land, create a 10-ft burst of flame: all creatures in the area take 2d6 fire damage (basic Reflex save).
+If you land adjacent to an enemy, you gain a +1 status bonus to your next melee attack against them before the end of your next turn.

 #### 🫡 Level 9 – Burning Roar

-15-ft cone: 6d6 fire damage (basic Reflex) + Will save or frightened 1.
+Unleash a 15-ft cone of flame and fury.
+Enemies take 6d6 fire damage (basic Reflex save) and must succeed at a Will save or become frightened 1.
+Allies in the cone gain temporary HP equal to your Constitution modifier.

 #### 🗣️ Level 11 – Crown of Cinders

-Enemies that critically fail against your Rage actions take 1d6 persistent fire damage.
+Enemies that critically fail against your Rage actions or Intimidation checks take 1d6 persistent fire damage.
+While raging, you gain a +1 status bonus to melee damage against burning enemies.

 #### 🛡️ Level 13 – Solar Brand

-Mark a target.
-They glow and take –2 to Stealth and Reflex saves.
+As a free action once per round, mark a creature you damage with a melee Strike.
+They glow with radiant fire, taking –2 to Stealth and Reflex saves for 1 minute.
+If they are already frightened, they also become flat-footed.

 #### 🎶 Level 15 – Flame of Truth

-See through magical darkness and illusions.
-Cast True Seeing (7th level).
+You may cast True Seeing (7th level) once per day.
+While active, you glow with a soft solar radiance.
+You automatically detect illusions and magical concealment within 30 feet.

 #### 🎼 Level 17 – Inferno Wings

-Fly Speed 60 ft.
-Leave a 10-ft burning line: 2d6 fire damage (basic Reflex).
+Your Flame Wings evolve.
+Gain a 60 ft fly speed.
+While flying, you leave a 10-ft burning trail behind you.
+Enemies that enter or start their turn in the trail take 2d6 fire damage (basic Reflex save).

 #### ⚔️ Level 19 – Flame Sovereign

-Gain fire immunity.
-Rage aura deals 1d6 fire damage to nearby enemies.
+You gain fire immunity.
+While raging, enemies within 10 feet take 1d6 fire damage at the start of your turn.
+Allies within 10 feet gain resistance 5 to fire and a +1 status bonus to saves vs. fear.

 #### 🌈 Level 20 – Radiant Ascension

-30-ft aura: 10d6 fire damage to enemies, fast healing 5 to allies, fly 60 ft, glow with daylight.
+Once per day, you may activate your full divine flame for 1 minute:

+- Emit a 30-ft aura of daylight.
+- Enemies in the aura take 10d6 fire damage (basic Reflex save) when they enter or start their turn in it.
+- Allies in the aura gain fast healing 5 and a +2 status bonus to saves vs. fear and emotion.
+- You gain a 60 ft fly speed and may Stride or Leap as a free action once per round.